-Parameters order (list or bool) - the list of the attributes used for sorting.
+Parameters order (iterable or bool) - the list of the attributes used for sorting.
 A special value of True may be used to indicate the natural order of the entity type.
 Any false value means no ORDER BY clause.
-Rather then only an attribute name, any item in the list may also be a tuple of an attribute name and an order direction, the latter being either "ASC" or "DESC" for ascending or descending order respectively.
+The attribute name can be wrapped with a JPQL function (such as "LENGTH(title)").
+Rather than only an attribute name, any item in the list may also be a tuple of an attribute name and an order direction, the latter being either "ASC" or "DESC" for ascending or descending order respectively.